codeninja-404/gear-iq-client/README.md

 - Used firebase auth for suthentication in the project,
 - Every single data in the project is loaded from serverside.
 ### Technologys
--Firebase
+- Firebase
--React Hot Toast
+- React Hot Toast
--SwiperJs
+- SwiperJs
--TailwindCSS
+- TailwindCSS
--DaisyUI
+- DaisyUI